Kirtijha083/Tic_Tac_Toe_Game/readme.md

 **Adding More JavaScript Logic:** Implementing a GIF animation after the game is over and playing music using JavaScript.

+# 🎯 Day 5th Target

+**Adding More JavaScript Logic:** Implementing functions in the reset button, enhancing animations with reset-based functionality, and applying media queries for responsiveness on an 800px screen size. 🚀

 # 🔜 Future Implementations

 1. Game logic for player moves and win conditions.